patters-match/SC2KmacOS/README.md

 [Corbin Davenport's 2023 guide](https://www.spacebar.news/how-to-play-simcity-2000-mac/) for the same task I am writing about had recommended to use [CrossOver](https://www.codeweavers.com/crossover) which is a commercial wrapper around a Wine fork.
 It adds proprietary patches and improvements to Wine, notably reliable WOW64 support back when upstream Wine's implementation was still incomplete.
 It supports creating multiple Wine configurations or 'bottles' for the specific needs of each Windows software package.
 It does provide a 14 day trial but I was unable to get it to play SimCity 2000, with the log revealing the reason being smackw32.dll failing to initialise.
 [This bug](https://bugs.winehq.org/show_bug.cgi?id=54670) was reported for Wine 8.0, it was confirmed to still affect Wine 9.7, and the ticket remains open.

 #### Porting Kit ✅
 I moved onto another method described in [Corbin Davenport's guide](https://www.spacebar.news/how-to-play-simcity-2000-mac/) which is [Porting Kit](https://www.portingkit.com/).
 It's a free project functionally similar to CrossOver which in fact also uses the CrossOver forks of Wine, but uses [WineSkin](https://github.com/The-Wineskin-Project/wineskin-source) to manage separate configurations rather than the proprietary 'bottles'.
-Corbin's guide leaves out the very key detail that we must pick a 64bit Wine engine during setup (not the default).
-The recent engines exhibit the same smackw32.dll failure as above, but engine `WS11WineCX64Bit21.1.0` pre-dates this Wine issue, and so it does work with SimCity 2000 - and other affected Maxis games.
+The default engine and the recent engine versions exhibit the same _smackw32.dll_ failure as above, but engine `WS11WineCX64Bit21.1.0` pre-dates this Wine issue, and so it does work with SimCity 2000 - and other affected Maxis games.

 ## Installation Steps
 - Obtain SimCity 2000 Special Edition for PC, readily available for a few pounds [on eBay for example](https://www.ebay.co.uk/sch/i.html?_nkw=SimCity+2000+Special+Edition+PC).